 This course will suit students who seek an introduction to public health.
 The program provides the opportunity to develop skills and acquire knowledge essential for the effective practice of public health.
 One of the major goals of the program is to promote the proactive role by public health professionals in co-ordinating relevant community resources.

-Units of study include:
+Subjects of study include:

 - A Global Perspective on Social Determinants of Health